 If you happen to be a single parent, to hear these two things being said in the same sentence may be enough to fill you with dread.
-The thought of getting yourself out there and trying to meet someone new, whether that be for companionship, fun or with the intent of looking for a serious lifelong partner, it takes a tremendous amount of effort on your part as well as being time consuming.
+The thought of getting yourself out there and trying to meet someone new, whether that be for companionship, fun, or with the intent of looking for a serious lifelong partner, takes a tremendous amount of effort on your part as well as being time-consuming.

 However, what about when you are faced with a time where you no longer just have yourself to consider?
 When you factor a child or children into the mix there are so many more things you have to think of before you let someone new into your life.
 Now the pressure intensifies somewhat as it is not only your feelings and future potentially at stake here.
 So let’s explore the various factors that have to be taken into consideration as a single parent dating.

 Firstly, this is a key element.
 Gone are the days where you could go out when you wanted to and did what you want, whenever you wanted.
 You now have responsibilities, so time is something you no longer have so much of.
 I felt that working full time, running a house, and being a mum left very little time for my own social life, so I had to be especially picky when it came to choosing what invites I accepted and who I spent my free time with.
 As a single parent, I felt that I didn’t want to waste time going out on lots of different dates in order to find a potential suitor at the risk of sacrificing missing out on spending quality time with my child and having to leave him with family members or babysitters.

 This leads to another important issue: childcare.
 It may not always be possible to get someone to look after your child whilst you go on dates, especially if you have no family living nearby.
 If you need to hire a babysitter then you run the risk of feeling guilty about leaving your child with a stranger and having to pay them.
 If you go on even one day a week and have to use a babysitter each time, you could well find that dating is costing you a lot of money.